 Artificial rocks were observed depositing at downstream of Stream A after heavy rains on 3rd July 2007 which had already been occurred once last year (June 2006).
-The Contractor reported the rocks were cleared by hand without any use of machine during last reporting month (August 2007).
-Subject to the agreement by the Engineer and IEC that the rocks removal had been satisfactorily completed, the Contractor would conduct subsequent reinstatement works during the coming dry season.
+The Contractor reported the rocks were cleared by hand without any use of machine in August 2007.
+Newly hydroseeding of the slope at downstream of Stream A was observed during this reporting month.
 The Contractor was reminded to prevent the occurrence of the similar case before the completion of reinstatement.

 For the temporary Sewage Treatment Plant (STP), sewage effluent was stored temporarily in a temporary storage tank since early May 2007 and discharge off-site by licenced Contractor.
-Algae blooms were occurred at the upstream of fresh water inland marsh on 26 June and 10 July 2007.
-The Contractor conducted site inspection with the Engineer on 16 July 2007 and confirmed that the discharge pipe connecting the sewage treatment plant to the temporary holding tank had been found damage and causing leakage which leading to continuous discharge of sewage water flowing into the fresh water inland marsh through the permanent drainage system.
-This coincided with the continuous exceedances of nutrient concentrations recorded at downstream of fresh water inland marsh.
 The Contractor was reminded to take immediate and effective remedial actions to properly operate and maintain the wastewater treatment facilities in compliance with the discharge licence together with the provision of supportive water quality monitoring results of the sewage effluent.
 The Contractor was also reminded to pay particular attention and strictly follow all specific and standard conditions required by discharge licence of their sewage treatment plant.
 No information was submitted by CHEC regarding the STP performance during the reporting and previous months.
-Moreover, after the new installed connecting pipeline from the STP to temporary holding tanks since mid-July, the concentration of ammonia at the downstream of the fresh water inland marsh was found decreased gradually and later kept undetectable since the previous months.
-Nutrients (nitrogen compounds), presented in the Fresh Water Inland Marsh, were found decreased to the levels similar to those of other streams during the reporting month.

-Terrestrial ecological monitoring was carried out in September 2007.
+Terrestrial ecological monitoring was carried out in October 2007.
 There was no heavy rainfall during the reporting month.
 The flow in the Stream B was found clear and there was no sediment entering the stream from the recently constructed culvert.
-Aquatic life including Atyid shrimps and freshwater snails were recorded in Stream B again.
+Aquatic life including Atyid shrimps and freshwater snails were recorded in Stream B.